kocica/DatasetGenerator/README.md

 ## Usage

- - Place images of the background (where objects should be placed, in case of traffic signs images should originate from the city-env) to the data/backgrounds
+ - Place images of the backgrounds (where objects should be placed - in case of traffic signs images should originate from the city-env) to the `data/backgrounds` folder
  - In case of using transparent objects, place them to `data/transparent` folder, otherwise to the `data/cropped`.
-Place each class to separate folder and save class name to imgClass file in same folder.
+Place files of each class to separate folder and save unique class name to the imgClass file in same folder
  - In the Makefile, select (comment/uncomment) effects you want to be applied
  - Type `make` in the root folder
  - In case of using transparent objects, type `make runt`, otherwise `make runc`
- - Generated dataset should be in the `out/` folder
+ - Generated dataset should be in the `out` folder

 ## References

 [1] [Martino, Matías Di, Gabriele Facciolo and Enric Meinhardt. <em>"Poisson Image Editing."</em> IPOL Journal 6 (2016): 300-325.](https://dl.acm.org/citation.cfm?id=882269)

 [2] [Joseph Redmon, Santosh Divvala, Ross Girshick, Ali Farhadi. <em>"You Only Look Once: Unified, Real-Time Object Detection."</em> CoRR Journal (2015)](https://arxiv.org/abs/1506.02640)